 State appropriations are the College's primary source of non-operating revenues.
 This source of revenue is categorized as non-operating even though the College's budget depends on this funding to continue the current level of operations.
-The consolidation of correctional education last year resulted in an increase in appropriations.
-It is important to note that 32% of the state appropriation received is earmarked funding.
-These funds are reflected in the fund balance but can only be expensed for specific projects and not college unrestricted operations and maintenance or the required strategic reserve.
+The consolidation of correctional education resulted in an increase in appropriations.
+It is important to note that 42% of the state appropriation received is earmarked funding.
+These funds are reflected in the net position but can only be expensed for specific projects and not college unrestricted operations and maintenance or the required strategic reserve.